 - HelloSign - An e-signature platform with a free option to receive three signatures per month, or a free trial to receive unlimited signatures.
 Please note that if you opt for the free trial, you should choose the monthly option ($20/month) instead of the annual option ($180/year) in the event the trial ends and you are charged.

 - DocuSign - An e-signature platform free to use for FSU faculty and staff.
 You may either ask your thesis director to circulate a form on your behalf for signatures, or you may pay $10/month for a single user account for sending out up to five documents a month.

 - Electronic signatures on a PDF - All HITM forms have been formatted for electronic signatures.
 If your thesis director and committee members are able to sign a PDF electronically, you may circulate the same PDF file to each individual.

 The first step in beginning your application will be finding your thesis director.
 Your thesis director will be a full-time tenured, tenure-track, or specialized FSU faculty member in your major.
 If a specialized faculty member, they must have a terminal degree in the field or must have graduate faculty status.
 You may already have a faculty member in mind, but if you're not sure who in your department might be a good fit, you can reach out to the Liaison for your department.
 Most departments at FSU also have faculty research interests listed on their website.

 Choosing a Topic

 Once you have recruited your thesis director you will work together to clarify a working title for your research.
 Although this title may be changed, it should give a clear idea of what your research will be about.
-Often this working title will appear on your transcript, so it is important that it accurately reflect the content of your research.

 Your thesis director may also be able to share valuable insights on broadening or narrowing the scope of your research to make sure you are able to conclude your project within your anticipated timeline.